Rise to Success: Career Highlights of Paul George

 From career breakthroughs to professional milestones, explore how Paul George made an impact.

-In 2004, the Indiana Pacers made their first Eastern Conference Finals trip since 2004.
+In 2004, the Indiana Pacers made their first Eastern Conference Finals trip, before Paul George led them to another one in 2013.

-On March 31, 2010, Paul George announced he would forgo his final two seasons of college eligibility at Fresno State and enter the 2010 NBA draft.
+On March 31, 2010, Paul George announced his decision to forgo his final two seasons of college eligibility at Fresno State and enter the 2010 NBA draft.

 By May 2010, mock drafts predicted that Paul George would be selected 12th overall by the Memphis Grizzlies.